Co-founder Andrew Lefkowitz will pitch award-winning soil “probiotic” technology to potential investors and other industry stakeholders

 Several hundred cleantech investors, entrepreneurs and industry representatives are expected to attend this year’s Virtual IGF 2020.
 The online event will include the pitch competition and one-on-one networking meetings—the heart of the IGF—over the course of two days.
 Among the attendees will be 40 of the nation’s most promising startup companies, including Locus AG, that will be presenting their cleantech innovations to potential investors and industry experts.
 In addition, the companies will compete for the 2020 Clean Energy Venture Awards.

 “It’s our 25th anniversary and the IGF has become more crucial than ever,” said Richard Adams, director of NREL’s Innovation & Entrepreneurship Center that manages the IGF.
 “We are excited to see the clean technologies the IGF presenters deliver this year.
 These technologies not only address market needs but offer viable solutions to the world’s energy challenges.”

 For more information and a complete list of IGF presenting companies, please visit https://www.nrelforum.com/.

 About Locus Agricultural Solutions

-Locus Agricultural Solutions® (Locus AG) is an agtech B Corp™ that is working to solve the interrelated challenges of climate change and food insecurity.
+Locus Agricultural Solutions® (Locus AG) is an agtech start-up that is working to solve the interrelated challenges of climate change and food insecurity.
 Its innovative, award-winning microbial soil “probiotics” and CarbonNOW™ program give farmers a new way to boost yields, income and sequester carbon while reducing their costs and environmental impact.
 Locus AG gets its core scientific capabilities from its parent company, Locus Fermentation Solutions, an Ohio-based green technology company.
 For more information, visit LocusAG.com.